 In the world of “super natural” eating, hemp seed benefits have been known for years.
 But, finally, superfood hemp seeds are getting the attention they deserve.
 Hemp seeds are one of the healthiest and most nutritious foods on the planet.

 Plus, we are sharing a super simple and nutritious so you can make hemp milk!

 What Are Hemp Seeds?

 They look a lot like sunflower seeds but taste sort of like pine nuts, minus the crunch.
 Hemp seeds are one of those foods that are pretty hard not to like.
-You can buy hemp seeds at natural food stores or online from Nutiva.com.
+You can buy hemp seeds at natural food stores or online.

-Hemp seeds Nutrition Facts get an A++!
-Hemp seeds deliver a hefty dose of omega-3 and omega-6 fats.
-Importantly, hemp seeds (hemp seed oil too!) have a highly favorable omega-3 to omega-6 ratio and possess potent anti-inflammatory properties, thus making hemp a great food for anyone with inflammatory conditions such as asthma, multiple sclerosis, arthritis, eczema, psoriasis, and seasonal allergies.
+These little seeds deliver a hefty dose of omega-3 and omega-6 fats.
+Importantly, hemp seeds and hemp oil both have a highly favorable omega-3 to omega-6 ratio and possess potent anti-inflammatory properties.
+Hemp is a great food for anyone with inflammatory conditions such as asthma, multiple sclerosis, arthritis, eczema, psoriasis or allergies.

 Along with borage oil, spirulina, black currant oil, and evening primrose oil, hemp seeds and hemp oil are one of only a very few sources of GLA (gamma-linolenic acid).
-GLA is a super special type of highly anti-inflammatory omega-6 “super fat” that not only reduces inflammation but also supports a healthy metabolism, nourishes your hair, skin and nails and even helps regulate hormones.
+GLA is a super special type of highly anti-inflammatory omega-6 “super fat”.
+It not only reduces inflammation but also supports a healthy metabolism, nourishes your hair, skin and nails and even helps regulate hormones.